Gepirone: History

-Gepirone was originally developed by Bristol-Myers Squibb, but was out-licensed to Fabre-Kramer in 1993.
-The FDA rejected approval for gepirone in 2004.
+Gepirone was developed by Bristol-Myers Squibb in 1986, but was out-licensed to Fabre-Kramer in 1993.
+The FDA rejected approval for gepirone in 2002 and 2004.
 It was submitted for the preregistration (NDA) phase again in May 2007 after adding additional information from clinical trials as the FDA required in 2009.
 However, in 2012 it once again failed to convince the FDA of its qualities for treating anxiety and depression.
 In December 2015, the FDA once again gave gepirone a negative review for depression due to concerns of efficacy.
 However, in March 2016, the FDA reversed its decision and gave gepirone ER a positive review.

-During its development it has been called BMY 13805, MJ 13805, Org 33062, and TGFK07AD and it has had two proposed trade names: Travivo and Variza.
+Gepirone ER was finally approved for the treatment of major depressive disorder in the United States in September 2023.